mohsseha/meta-sample-benchmark/TICKET_GUIDELINES.md

 - **NEVER attempt to install the Meta Spatial SDK**
 - **NEVER attempt to build, compile, or run the code**
 - **The SDK requires proprietary tools (Spatial Editor CLI) that cannot be installed in standard environments**
+- Expelicitly mention to the Agent tha tthe above recommendations because it's been show in to be very hard to do in the agent's running env.

 **Success criteria:**
 - Generate complete, well-structured source code
 - Use appropriate Meta Spatial SDK v0.8.0 APIs discovered from documentation
 - Follow Android/Kotlin best practices
 - Match SDK patterns from documentation
+- Has clear documentation and comments to make the final developer of the sample app happy.

 **Every ticket must explicitly state:**
 ```